African Forest Elephant: Profile and Information

 Although the Convention on International Trade in Endangered Species of Wild Fauna and Flora ( CITES) banned global trade in ivory in 1989, the illicit trade in tusks continues to be high, and poaching continues throughout the continent.

-The Great Elephant Census announced in 2016 that the number of savanna elephants decreased at a rate of 8%, or 27,000 elephants per year.
+The Great Elephant Census announced in 2016 that the number of savanna elephants decreased by 8% or 27,000 annually.

-How long it takes for elephants to reproduce is compounding the problem.
-With reproduction rates hovering about 5 to 6%, there are not enough calves being born to compensate for the poaching losses.
+The long time it takes for elephants to reproduce is compounding the problem.
+With reproduction rates hovering about 5 to 6%, not enough calves are being born to compensate for the poaching losses.

-As the human population increases and people convert land for agriculture and construction, African elephants are also losing their habitat.
+As the human population increases and people convert land for agriculture and construction, African elephants lose their habitat.

 Preservation

 In all countries in their geographic range, African elephants are covered to varying degrees.
-They are also covered by international environmental agreements, by CITES and by the Migratory Species Protection Convention.
+They are also covered by international environmental agreements, CITES, and the Migratory Species Protection Convention.
 Recent attempts have been made to re-legalize the illegal ivory trade, but they have failed so far.

 Conservation organizations and governments, including territories linking those protected areas, have worked to set aside land for wildlife.
-Still, scientists estimate that up to 70 per cent of the range of elephants is on the unprotected ground.
+Still, scientists estimate up to 70 percent of the elephant’s range is on unprotected ground.

 Stopping the trade is crucial to curbing poaching.
-Campaigns have been introduced by activists that discuss both the supply side (poaching) and the demand side (people buying ivory).
+Activists have introduced campaigns that discuss the supply side (poaching) and the demand side (people buying ivory).

-In recent times, there have been some breakthroughs, especially on the demand side: China, considered to be the world’s largest illicit and legal ivory market, agreed to a “near-complete” ban on domestic ivory trade in 2015.
-Public demand for ivory seems to have plummeted after the ban went into effect.
+Recently, there have been some breakthroughs, especially on the demand side: China, considered the world’s largest illicit and legal ivory market, agreed to a “near-complete” ban on domestic ivory trade in 2015.
+Public demand for ivory seems to have plummeted after the ban.

 Protecting elephants from poaching also takes a local approach on the supply side.
 Research in 2019 found that elephant suffering is related to that of the people living nearby: areas with high levels of poverty and corruption are more likely to have higher rates of poaching.